Skip to content

 How is this different from GitHub Copilot?

 Copilot writes code; Rewrait handles the prose around it.
 Copilot autocompletes functions and, in chat form, explains and refactors code.
 Rewrait takes the English you typed — a rambling commit message, a PR description that buries the risk, a review comment that reads harsher than you meant — and rewrites it to be clear and readable, in place.
-The dividing line is simple: if a compiler will read it, that's Copilot territory; if a human teammate will read it, that's Rewrait territory.
-They run side by side without issue — Rewrait isn't an editor extension at all, so there's nothing competing inside VS Code.
-It's worth taking the prose seriously: commit messages and PR descriptions are the highest-leverage writing in a codebase, read for years by people debugging at 2am.
-That is the writing Rewrait is built for.
+Copilot focuses on code generation and code assistance.
+Rewrait focuses on prose such as commit messages, PR descriptions, and review comments.
+They run side by side because Rewrait is not an editor extension.
+Clear commit messages and PR descriptions help future reviewers understand why a change was made, especially when debugging it later.

 Will it mangle code blocks, paths, or markdown in my README?

-No — the rewrite engine's contract is to transform prose while preserving everything that isn't prose: markdown structure, links, file paths, inline code, command examples, and placeholders come back intact and verbatim.
-Rewrite a README section and the fenced code block inside it stays byte-for-byte; rewrite a docstring and the parameter names survive.
+The rewrite engine is designed to transform prose while preserving markdown structure, links, file paths, inline code, command examples, and placeholders.
+When rewriting a README section or docstring, Rewrait is designed to preserve fenced code blocks, command examples, and parameter names.
 You also control the blast radius with your selection: select one paragraph and only that paragraph is rewritten — the rest of the file is never touched, because Rewrait only ever sees the selected text.
-Every rewrite is shown for review before it replaces anything, so a result you don't like costs one keystroke to discard.
+Every rewrite is shown for review before replacement, so you can discard a result you do not want.
 Selections up to 10,000 characters are supported on Pro and Team (1,000 on Free), which comfortably covers a README's installation section or a long PR description in one pass.

 VS Code: write faster with Rewrait